 “It is not simply that I am a brunette?” she asked, hating herself for asking.

 He sighed.
 “I cannot rise for brunettes, no. I have tried.
 I tried the other night.
 It’s humiliating.”

-She swallowed.
-It should reassure her, and it would have if she didn’t know what he had planned.
-She rubbed her forehead.
+She did not know what to think about this, and she rubbed her forehead.
 “Well!
 You must do what you must do, I suppose.”

 “I intended for you not to have seen Maebh and Ardith whilst you and I did the deed.”

 He laughed.
 “I don’t have an imagination.”
 He turned her around and looked down at her.
 Fortunately she had managed to blink back her tears and none had fallen so her face wasn’t wet.
 “Bridget, when the time comes, I will take my time.
 I will teach you how to have pleasure, because if you are frightened or hurt or stiff or … anything but relaxed and willing, I won’t be able to do it.
 There is an additional complication.
 Because I consider you my friend, I value you for something other than your cunte, mouth, arse, or womb. ’Twill be difficult for me to separate my friend from the act.